|Study location||Canada, Ontario, Toronto|

 Our program is delivered by award-winning faculty, renowned in their field, with current, relevant experience and advanced degrees.
 A key feature of the program is its therapeutic play lab fostering experiential learning.

-Field placements with established partnerships are a critical component of this program.
-There is an exciting variety of innovative and traditional field placements available in and around the Greater Toronto Area.
-Field placements can also be arranged in your own community and are unpaid.
+Professional Practicum with established partnerships is a critical component of this program.
+There are an exciting variety of innovative and traditional field experiences available in and around the Greater Toronto Area.
+Field experiences are arranged with the help of a field advisor and are typically unpaid.

 With our program, you can enjoy the rewards of a career where you make a meaningful difference in the lives of children and youth by: